 Some colleges offer payment plans for those who can't pay all of the semester's tuition and residence fees at once.
 If this could help you, contact your school's bursar's office to see what payment options are available.

 Wondering how to get more financial aid money from outside sources?
 It's never too late to apply for scholarships.
 While many scholarship deadlines are in the fall, there are some scholarships that aren't dispersed until later in the academic year.
 To find them, use online resources like the Discover® Student Loans Free Scholarship Search and ask your guidance counselor or financial aid office if there are any scholarships available in your community or at your school.
 Your parents' employers might also offer scholarships.
 Apply for any awards that you qualify for, even if they're for small amounts.
 Every little bit helps and generally fewer people apply for small awards, increasing your chances of winning.

 5. Get a Job

 When your attempts to figure out how to get more financial aid money have been exhausted, it's time to get to work.
 You might have hoped to spend your summer relaxing or working unpaid internships to gain experience, and you might not have planned to work part-time during the school year.
 Still, a paying job could help make up your funding gap.
 If you have a special skill, like graphic design, offer your services to local businesses.
 You can also look for traditional part-time jobs or paid internships to work throughout the year.

-While a gap between your funding package and what you and your family can afford to pay for college might justifiably cause you stress, there are ways to make up the difference.
-If you take action now, you'll likely be able to walk onto campus in the fall without having to worry about tuition.
+While a gap between your funding package and what you and your family can afford to pay for college might justifiably cause you stress, know there are options that can help you make up the difference.